joec05/social-media-app-flutter/README.md

 # Social Media App

-A simple social media project app made with Flutter accompanied with multiple useful features.
+A simple social media project app made with Flutter wrapped in simple and beautiful design.

 ## Stack